-Central Michigan University's campus residency policy requires that first and second-year students live in a residence hall or in Northwest Apartments.
+Central Michigan University's campus residency policy requires that first and second-year students live on campus.
 Those who reach the four-semester requirement at midyear are required to complete the full term of the contract for the academic year (fall and spring semester).
-CMU may waive the second-year requirement in years when space is not available on campus.